msoerjanto/myChatApplication/README.md

 - MySQL

 ### Connecting to the Server:
-I have decided to deploy my server in an aws ec2 ubuntu virtual machine.
+I have decided to deploy my server in an AWS EC2 ubuntu virtual machine.
 The following are the required information to connect to the server.

 IP address: 18.222.43.173
 Port number: 9806